ycechungAI/moderngl/docs/topics/gc.rst

 try to destroy resources in a context that no longer exists.
 Use ``"context_gc"`` mode to avoid this.

+It can be possible to switch the ``gc_mode`` to ``None`` when the window is closed.
+This can still be a problem if you have race conditions due to resources being created in the render loop.

 The Threading Issue
 -------------------

 When using threads in python the garbage collector can run in any thread.
-This this is a problem for OpenGL because only the main thread is allowed to interact with the context.
+This is a problem for OpenGL because only the main thread is allowed to interact with the context.
 When using threads in your application you should be using ``"context_gc"`` mode and periodically call ``Context.gc`` for example during every frame swap.